📰 News 💡 Insights 📊 Analysis 🔄 Transfers 🏥 Injuries

 Entertainment vs Strategy

-If you bet for entertainment, accept losses as the price of fun.
-If you bet to improve long-term results, structure is non-negotiable.
+If you pick for entertainment, accept losses as the price of fun.
+If you pick to improve long-term results, structure is non-negotiable.

 Mixing entertainment behavior with strategic goals leads to frustration and failure.